-The State Board of Social Workers, Marriage and Family Therapists and Professional Counselors (the Board) regulates the standards for social workers, both licensed and unlicensed, in the state of Pennsylvania.
+The Pennsylvania State Board of Social Workers, Marriage and Family Therapists and Professional Counselors (the Board) regulates the standards for social workers, both licensed and unlicensed, in the state of Pennsylvania.
 Below is an overview on how to become a social worker in Pennsylvania based on regulations set forth by the Board.

 How to Become a Social Worker in Pennsylvania

-Individuals hoping to become a licensed social worker in Pennsylvania must obtain at least a master’s degree in social work, but those with a bachelor’s degree in social work can also practice in the field, just in supervised, non-licensed roles.
+Individuals hoping to become licensed social workers in Pennsylvania must obtain at least a master’s degree in social work, but those with a bachelor’s degree in social work can also practice in the field in supervised, non-licensed roles.
 A provisional license may be available for those with a bachelor’s degree if they are enrolled in a master’s degree program and have obtained three years of experience in the field.
 Keep reading to learn the steps to obtaining a bachelor’s and master’s degree in social work from a college or university in Pennsylvania accredited by the Council on Social Work Education (CSWE).

 Bachelor of Social Work (BSW)

 36 colleges in Pennsylvania have accredited bachelor’s in social work (BSW) programs.
 Typical courses in such programs include children and older adult services human behavior, policy, practice, and social welfare.
 Students will combine their studies with research and complete field practicums in actual social work agencies.
 After receiving their BSW, potential licensees may enter the field in an entry-level position under the supervision of a licensed social worker.
 After they have obtained three years of experience, they may apply for a provisional license and continue with their education by completing a master’s degree program at an accredited college or university.

 Master of Social Work (MSW)